-The Linking, Learning, Leading (3LN) Workforce Development Network is a growing community addressing the most pressing workforce challenges in the expanded learning field.
+The Linking, Learning, Leading (3LN) Workforce Development Network is a growing community of practice addressing the most pressing workforce challenges in the expanded learning field.
 Launched in July 2024 with 16 practitioners from youth-serving organizations, 3LN was co-designed as a hub for collaboration, learning, and innovation.
 The network strengthens members’ skills and knowledge through monthly sessions, tailored project support, and opportunities to connect with field leaders.
 By sharing best practices, testing new strategies, and engaging champions and partners across California, 3LN is building career pathways, improving job quality, and advancing a thriving, sustainable workforce that uplifts young people and their families.

 Resources: